 In addition to any other indemnification provisions herein, Customer agrees to indemnify and hold Provider, the Third Party Vendors, and the parent companies, sister companies, employees, contractors, directors, officers and shareholders of the same, harmless from and against any and all claims, liabilities, losses, judgments, damages and expenses, including without limitation attorneys’ fees and costs of litigation, incurred or suffered by such party relating to Customer’s or its Customer Users acts or omissions, consumption, use and/or resale of the Service(s) and/or breach of these Terms of service, including, without limitation, any claims asserted by any third party.
 Provider shall promptly notify Customer in writing of any claim for which it is obligated under this indemnity and for which Provider may seek indemnification.

 22. DISPUTE RESOLUTION.

 These Terms of Service, and all other aspects of the use of the Service(s) and the Website, shall be governed by and construed in accordance with the laws of the state of Alabama, without regard to choice of law rules.
 The above governing law provision applies regardless of the location of the Customer or where Customer or its Customer Users use or pay for Service(s).
 Venue for any action brought hereunder shall be Shelby County, Alabama, and Customer hereby waives any rights to the contrary.
-In any proceeding by which one party either seeks to enforce its rights under this Agreement (whether in contract, tort, or both) or seeks a declaration of any rights under this Agreement, the customer will be responsible for all cost PMG Marketing, LLC may incur and PMG Marketing, LLC shall be entitled to recover from the customer all reasonable costs incurred including staff time, court costs, attorneys fees, and all other related expenses incurred in such litigation.
+In any proceeding by which one party either seeks to enforce its rights under this Agreement (whether in contract, tort, or both) or seeks a declaration of any rights under this Agreement, the customer will be responsible for all cost Siarum Communications, LLC may incur and Siarum Communications, LLC shall be entitled to recover from the customer all reasonable costs incurred including staff time, court costs, attorneys fees, and all other related expenses incurred in such litigation.

 23. SERVICE FEES: